 Other things to do around Polonnaruwa

-Combine the Ancient City of Polonnaruwa with a safari trip
+Combine a visit to Polonnaruwa with a safari trip

 Sigiriya is located only a little over an hour away from Polonnaruwa and is the perfect base to stay.
 The town is mostly famous for the Lion Rock, an ancient fortress located on top of a massive rock.
 The site dates back to the 5th century AD and was once a majestic palace with royal gardens, colorful frescoes, and an impressive Lion gate.
 This UNESCO world heritage site is visited by millions of tourists annually and is something that you can’t miss on a trip to Sri Lanka.